Do you remember the first anti-smoking campaign you saw? Chances are if you live in Western Australia it was a Make Smoking History campaign.

 The campaign looks and sounds a little different now, but the message is still the same.
 We want to remind people of the serious health effects that smoking has on the lungs and remind West Australians who smoke that we are still here to provide support to quit – we haven’t given up on you.

-This message is especially important now with the global pandemic we are experiencing and the impact that COVID-19 has on the lungs, particularly how it can affect people who smoke.
 We know that stopping smoking can be hard, but we are here to support you and we have a lot of tips, tricks and information to get you through quitting.
-Whether you are taking the first step, have had a stumble, or are looking to ward off cravings to stay quit we have information for you.
+Whether you are taking the first step, have tried many times before, or need new ways to beat cravings, we've got you.

 Author: